-Are you half way or more through your summer season?
+Are you half-way or more through your summer season?
 Are some of your staff burning out?
-Is there a genral feel of exhaustion within the ranks (even if it is mixed with passion and joy)?
-Does your staff feel unapreciated?
+Is there a general feel of exhaustion within the ranks (even if it is mixed with passion and joy)?
+Does your staff feel unappreciated?
 Do you?

 I buy each of them a $10 Dunkin Donut gift card.
 But then I spike the stack with one $50 gift card.
 They pick the card they want, and then I tell them the serial number of the winner.